-While “alternative medicine" is usually considered to be a supplement, they can be taken without a prescription, are relatively safe, and are used by doctors in the US as supplemental therapeutic tools.
+While “alternative medicine" is usually considered to be a supplement, they can be taken without a prescription, are relatively safe, and are used by doctors in the US as organic health supplements.
 Medicinal plants, when used at the right dosage, does not interfere with the physiology of the human body, but rather supports the harmony of the various systems in the body.

 Home apothecary, an economical medicine

-Herbal medicine now steals the spotlight during the turn of modernity.
+Natural herbal remedies now steal the spotlight during the turn of modernity.
 By basing modern herbal medicine off our knowledge of conventional science, we have a promising future of medicine with incredible results at a much lower cost.

-In France, 40% of the population uses natural medicine and 83% of pharmacists have experienced a greater demand for natural solutions to various medical issues over the years.
-Most pharmacies in France have a department dedicated to natural medicine and plant-based medicinal preparations.
+In France, 40% of the population uses all-natural medicine and 83% of pharmacists have experienced a greater demand for natural solutions to various medical issues over the years.
+Most pharmacies in France have a department dedicated to all-natural herbal medicine and plant-based medicinal preparations.

 The Future of Medicine